 There is no simple answer to the question of what the appropriate scope for the thesis must be.
 The important factor is that it makes an original contribution to knowledge.
 Generally speaking though, most monograph dissertations written by clinical students are probably between 150 and 200 pages in length (inclusive of all material).
-With respect to the article format thesis, most written by clinical students include two to four studies, and must have general introduction and general discussion sections.
-Some clinical students have written an article format thesis based on a single large study.
+With respect to the article format thesis, most written by clinical students include two to four studies, along with general introduction and general discussion sections.
+There should also be a disclosure about what work on the articles was completed by the student compared to by collaborators or co-authors.
+Some clinical students may write an article format thesis based on a single large study.
 In such cases, the content of the single study is divided into multiple article length manuscripts-similar to what would be done to submit for publication two or more manuscripts based on a single large study.
 The scope of the thesis, in either format, depends on the state of knowledge on the topic addressed in the thesis.
 Finally, as indicated in the various policies and procedures, the thesis committee has considerable input on the thesis.
 Establishing the size and scope of the thesis is truly a collaborative process in which the student, the thesis supervisor, and the thesis committee determine what is likely to constitute an original contribution to knowledge.
-Perhaps the best route to help you get a sense of the scope of a dissertation is to either ask your supervisor for copies of recent theses they have supervised or examine recent theses written by clinical students (available from https:// ruor.uottawa.ca/?locale=en).
+Perhaps the best route to help you get a sense of the scope of a dissertation is to either ask your supervisor for copies of recent theses they have supervised or examine recent theses written by clinical students (available from uOResearch, an online database of uOttawa theses).